-A great tip from my buddy Matt Cassinelli, writing for The Sweet Setup:
+A great tip from my buddy Matthew Cassinelli, writing for The Sweet Setup:

 Sharing from another app using the action extension sends content as input into the workflow, whereas workflows run from the widget don’t have an input.
 Instead, you can create your own input point by using the clipboard.
 This way, you can copy something, open the widget, and run the workflow to accept the contents of the clipboard.